pawelgrzybek/pawelgrzybek.com/content/posts/2025-05-30-i-am-trying-a-split-keyboard-for-a-month-zsa-voyager-day-by-day-journey/index.md

 Third is the navigation layer that I use nonstop.
 The transparent modifiers on my left hand enable me to do text selections and cursor movement easier.
 Like holding <kbd>Shift + Alt</kbd> to select by word and things like that.
 There is a chance that my media layer will eventually be merged with this one for simplicity.

 The numeric layer is the next one; there is nothing interesting about it.
 The media layer is the last one, and on this one I kept modifiers enabled to be able to change the brightness of the external screen by holding the <kbd>Ctrl</kbd> key while changing the screen brightness.
 Perhaps a good candidate to merge with the navigation layer.

+## Day 22

+I ordered my keyboard with the Kailh Choc Brown tactile switches.
+I knew very little about different types of switches back then, so I went with the preselected default.
+If I could go back in time, I would go for the Choc Pro Red ones.
+The resistance of brown switches is significant, and when I am in the flow and I go fast, the last thing I want to deal with is the gibberish of random characters in my code editor because I didn't press <kbd>Esc</kbd> hard enough.
+A few other folks on Reddit shared a very similar feedback about the swittches I bought.
+Luckily, the switches on this keyboard are hot-swappable.

+I did spend a little bit of time researching what all these switch parameters mean, and I ordered a set of Choc Ambient Twilight switches by LowproKB.
+An extra £65 to the total cost of my experiment.
+I need some time to tell you if I like the change or not.
+Back to work.

 ## Notes to mention